roctera-systems/pebble/README.md

 # 🪨 pebble

+## DISCLAIMER
+do not run `firebase deploy` as of yet since app isnt ready for production.
+If you do then the site will remain up but lets keep storage costs low so only use `firebase serve` for testing.

+I already ran `firebase hosting:disable` so to renable (note for myself) just run `firebase deploy`

 **Simple, collaborative todo management for Roctera Systems teams**

 Pebble is an internal web application designed for real-time task collaboration across Roctera Systems.
 Built for simplicity and speed, it enables teams to create, share, and track tasks together without the overhead of complex project management tools.